airbytehq/glossary/README.md

 # Readme of Glossary 🧠

-This is the technical part about the Data Glossory.

 Please see more about how to edit or publish on [How to Contribute](https://glossary.airbyte.com/term/contribute-to-glossary/).
 The glossary it live on [glossary.airbyte.com](https://glossary.airbyte.com).

 * ✍ Missing a Term or want to fix a typo?
 Check [How to Contribute](https://glossary.airbyte.com/term/contribute-to-glossary/)